ColleagueRiley/Clipboard-Copy-Paste/README.md

 }
 ```

-After breaking from the loop, ensure the clipboard manager has saved the selection:
+After , ensure the clipboard manager has saved the selection before the program ends.

+This is done by checking if we own the current clipboard selection, then requesting to save the selection to the clipboard manager with `SAVE_TARGETS`.

 ```c
 if (XGetSelectionOwner(display, CLIPBOARD) == window) {